tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 "Like bullies!"
 Mia interjects with a frown.

 "Exactly like bullies, Mia," Reine affirms with a gentle smile.
-"But our private eyes were very courageous and very smart."
+"But our private eyes knew that they should always stand up to bullies."

 Theo whispers something into Mia's ear, and she giggles, covering her mouth with her hand.